rvennam/kube-code-camp/Exercise3/README.md

    hello-world-562211614-zsp0j   1/1       Running   0          2m
    ```

-**Tip:** Another way to improve availability is to [add clusters and regions]( https://console.bluemix.net/docs/containers/cs_planning.html#cs_planning_cluster_config) to your deployment, as shown in the following diagram:
+**Tip:** Another way to improve availability is to [add clusters and regions](https://cloud.ibm.com/docs/containers?topic=containers-add_workers) to your deployment, as shown in the following diagram:

 ![HA with more clusters and regions](../images/cluster_ha_roadmap.png)

-# 2. Update and roll back apps
+# Update and roll back apps

 Kubernetes allows you to use a rollout to update an app deployment with a new Docker image.
 This allows you to easily update the running image and also allows you to easily undo a rollout, if a problem is discovered after deployment.